UniStudents/Saffron/docs/source_files/source_file.md

 If is set to `true` it will ignore all TLS certificates.
 It is useful in cases where a website did not update their certificates.

+### `delayBetweenRequests`
+Default value: `0`

+There is a case where a website may rate limit the requests it accepts, so a source file with multiple urls may fail due to this limit.

+Increasing the option `delayBetweenRequests` (in milliseconds) will put a distance between the request.

 ### `amount`
 Default value: `workers.articles.amount`